MaVeN-13TTN/mirroring-and-synchronizing/pipeline-setup.md

 ## Security Considerations

-- Use repository-specific access tokens with minimal permissions
+- Use repository-specific App Passwords and tokens with minimal permissions
-- Store tokens securely as repository variables with the "Secured" option
+- Store credentials securely as repository variables with the "Secured" option
-- Regularly rotate your access tokens
+- Regularly rotate your App Passwords and tokens
-- Consider using SSH keys instead of tokens for enhanced security (see the [Bitbucket to GitHub Migration Guide](bitbucket-to-github.md) for instructions)
+- Consider using SSH keys instead of App Passwords/tokens for enhanced security (see the [Bitbucket to GitHub Migration Guide](bitbucket-to-github.md) for instructions)

 ## Next Steps